RealTown Technology Paves the Way for Increased Agent Productivity

 RealTown.com subscribers enjoy the same easy access to the Point2 NLS platform and an enhanced suite of services at the web portal.

 "My RealTown" pages (see photo below) are enhanced with new RSS content feeds from Point2’s Reliberation blog community as well as RealTown articles, blogs, and select posts from other community platforms, including the popular RealTalk community.
-Recent updates this week includes a desktop console that lets a member monitor and manage a RealTown blog, and a built-in RSS feeder to manage content from other blogs and news channels.
+Recent updates this week includes a desktop console that lets a member monitor and manages a RealTown blog, and a built-in RSS feeder to manage content from other blogs and news channels.

 "None of us are sure where the future will take us with this.
 People have to learn as much as they can.
 We are in that learning process.
 The crystal ball is still a little cloudy.
 You have to learn everything you can about new technology and use what works for you," said Klein.